Conscientiousness: Measurement

 A person's level of conscientiousness is generally assessed using self-report measures, although peer-reports and third-party observation can also be used.
 Self-report measures are either lexical or based on statements.
 Deciding which measure of either type to use in research is determined by an assessment of psychometric properties and the time and space constraints of the study being undertaken.

 Lexical

-Lexical measures use individual adjectives that reflect conscientiousness traits, such as efficient and systematic, and are very space and time efficient for research purposes.
-Goldberg (1992) developed a 20-word measure as part of his 100-word Big Five markers.
-Saucier (1994) developed a briefer 8-word measure as part of his 40-word mini-markers.
-Thompson (2008) systematically revised these measures to develop the International English Mini-Markers which has superior validity and reliability in populations both within and outside North America.
+Lexical measures use adjectives that reflect conscientiousness traits, such as "efficient" and "systematic", and are very space- and time-efficient for research purposes.
+Goldberg developed a 20-word measure as part of his 100-word Big Five markers.
+Saucier developed a briefer 8-word measure as part of his 40-word mini-markers.
+Thompson revised these measures to develop the International English Mini-Markers which has superior validity and reliability in populations both within and outside North America.
 Internal consistency reliability of the International English Mini-Markers for the Conscientiousness measure for native English-speakers is reported as .90, that for non-native English-speakers is .86.